milvus-io/bootcamp/solutions/video_similarity_search/quick_deploy/README.md

 ## Overview

 This demo uses OpenCV to extract video frames.
 Then it uses ResNet50 to get the feature vector of each frame.
-Finally it uses **Milvus** to save and search the data, which makes it very easy to build a system for video similarity search.
+Finally, it uses **Milvus** to save and search the data, which makes it very easy to build a system for video similarity search.
 So let's have fun playing with it!

 ## Data source